-Rubin developed and delivered skill-based workforce development courses for automotive and diesel fleet technicians.
+Rubin developed and delivered skill-based Workforce Solutions courses for automotive and diesel fleet technicians.
 He also worked closely with manufacturers and local businesses to address training needs.

 Rubin holds a master's degree in management and administration of educational programs from NOVA Southeastern University, a bachelor's in computing and management from Lehman College and an applied associate of science degree from Westchester Community College, with an emphasis on T-TEN.
 His automotive industry certifications include: ASE Advanced Level Engine Performance Certification; ASE Refrigerant Recovery License; Honda Professional Automotive Career Training certified instructor; SkillsUSA faculty advisor; T-TEN certified instructor; and Virginia State inspector.

 Opened in 2008, TCC’s Regional Automotive Center boasts a 30,000-square-foot, state-of-the-art facility with nine classrooms and 15 instructional garage bays.
 The RAC continues to be Hampton Road’s only high-tech educational facility for today’s automotive industry.